Sales | How To

 Increases sales efficiency

 Sales plans help standardize sales tactics and ensure sales reps follow the same best practices to reduce inconsistencies and improve effectiveness.
+Also, using CRM for sales reps can further streamline processes, track interactions, and automate repetitive tasks, making the sales cycle more efficient.

 One of the best ways to standardize practices is to use a flowchart like in this example to make sure everyone knows what to do when facing a decision.